ahaydon/Qlik-Cli-Windows/README.md

 ## About
 This is a fork from original [ahaydon/Qlik-Cli] (https://github.com/ahaydon/Qlik-Cli])

-I have contributed with three new functions that do possible massive export and import of Qlik applications and create Qlik rules from a file with psobjects
+I have contributed with three new functions that do possible massive export and import of Qlik applications and create Qlik rules from a file with psobjects.

-Functions
+Functions:
 - Export-QlikAppList
 - Import-QlikAppList
 - New-QlikRulesFromFIle